MicrosoftDocs/bot-docs/articles/bot-service-channel-directline-extension-net-bot.md

 1. Within the *Configuration* section, click on the **General** settings section and turn on **Web sockets**
 1. Click on **Save** to save the settings.
 This restarts the Azure App Service.

-## Confirm Direct Line App Extension and the Bot are Initialized
+## Confirm Direct Line app extension and the bot are configured

 In your browser, navigate to https://<your_app_service>.azurewebsites.net/.bot.
 If everything is correct, the page will return this JSON content: `{"v":"123","k":true,"ib":true,"ob":true,"initialized":true}`.
 This is the information you obtain when **everything works correctly**, where